-The types of collaboration available in China’s sector are becoming more diverse as the market for education evolves.
-The UK's reputation for delivering education services is well-known in China, and the UK is therefore in a strong position to respond to this diversity.
-Key opportunities for UK education organisations exist in the areas of student recruitment, educational content, curriculum and IP exporting, programme development and delivery, partnership development, market entry and expansion operations, collaboration in research and innovation, and direct investment.
+The types of collaboration available in China’s sector are becoming more diverse as the market for education evolves and the UK's reputation for delivering education services is well-known in China.
+The UK is therefore strongly position to respond to this diversity and significant opportunities for UK education organisations existing throughout the areas of student recruitment, educational content, curriculum and IP exporting, programme development and delivery, partnership development, market entry and expansion operations, collaboration in research and innovation, and direct investment.

 Professional and Vocational Education and Training

-China offers opportunities for UK companies engaged in the accreditation of professional qualifications and practical training.
-For further education institutions, this extends to the design of curriculums and services for vocational courses and teacher training, including:
+- China offers opportunities for UK companies engaged in the accreditation. of professional qualifications and practical training.
+For further education institutions, this extends to the design of curriculums and services for vocational courses and teacher training

 Collaborations with China in the education sector are becoming more diverse due to a two-way exchange of knowledge, students, and specialists.
 Entrepreneurship and employability are also increasingly important in China, along with the commercialisation of research and development.